anujisdead/anujisdead/README.md

 - 👋 Hi, I’m @anujisdead
 - 👀 I’m interested in ...Machine Learning, Generative AI, LLM
 - 🌱 I’m currently learning ...AI/ML
-- 💞️ I’m looking to collaborate on ...any project of your wish
+- 💞️ I’m looking to collaborate on ...baddies
 - 📫 How to reach me ...anuj.nimmalas@gmail.com
-- 😄 Pronouns: ...They/Dont know me son
-- ⚡ Fun fact: ...Bohooo
+Guys you give me a paid internship/job offer, I will give you a blowjob

 <!---
 anujisdead/anujisdead is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.